weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 Finally, invoke `./build-all-amis.sh` to build `Weave ECS` images for all regions.
-This step installs (in the image) the version of ecs-init we just built, awscli, jq, weave, init scripts for weave and updates the ECS agent to use Weave proxy.
+This step installs (in the image) the version of ecs-init we just built, AWS-CLI, jq, Weave, init scripts for Weave and updates the ECS agent to use WeaveProxy.

 You can customize the image by modifying `template.json` to match your requirements.